ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ## Testing the entire application
 {:testing_app}

-Now that we have the backend application connected to the frontend application, let's test it by uploading images for processing.
+Now that you have the backend application connected to the frontend application, let's test it by uploading images for processing.

 1. Test the app by uploading an image through the frontend UI.
 The image will be stored in the {{site.data.keyword.cos_short}} bucket - `<your-initials>-coligo-images`.
 2. Uploading an image to {{site.data.keyword.cos_short}} bucket triggers a new job and the uploading image is passed to {{site.data.keyword.visualrecognitionshort}} service for object detection.
 The results are stored in `<your-initials>-coligo-results` bucket.